 So, when was the last time you gave the inside of your motorcycle helmet a clean?
 Sure, I bet you keep the visor clean of bugs, but what about all that padding on the inside that’s soaked up months or years of sweat and grime?
-It’s probably a bit stinky by now, but you still keep shoving your head in it without second thought – yuck!
-Here’s where Muc-off comes to the rescue, well known for bike care products, they also have number of solutions for your helmet too.
+It’s probably a bit stinky by now, but you still keep shoving your head in it without a second thought – yuck!
+Here’s where Muc-off comes to the rescue, well known for bike care products, they also have a number of solutions for your helmet too.
 I recently spotted this Helmet Care Kit box in one of the Halfords sale bins, half price at £15 – bargain!
 Even better, upon checking the receipt later the kit had rung through the till at £5 – super bargain!
 But how does the kit stack up in practice?
-Read on to see if it managed to de-skank by lid.
+Read on to see if it managed to de-skank my lid.

-The kit contains a number of items:
+The Muc off Helmet Cleaning Kit contains a number of items:

 - Foam Fresh cleaner (400ml)

 - Visor cleaner spray (250ml)

 The Muc-Off Foam Fresh cleaner is the key one to de-stink your helmet.
 Spray it inside your lid, let it soak in for a little while, then wipe off.
 The stuff seriously foams up like crazy shaving foam, it doesn’t take much to totally fill up the inside of a helmet.
 Once done, it soon dries off, the stink is gone and a pleasant fragrance left in its place.
 I also used the Foam Fresh on my boots, which were really stinky, and it did wonders on them too.